matthewcobb/once-collective/index.md

 ---
 ### **Once you see**

-Change is driven through curation of inspiring visions for our future.
+We drive change and direction through curating inspiring visions for our future through design and video.

-Once Collective creates concept films to inspire tribes to grow around new ideas.
+Once Collective creates concept films that inspire tribes to grow around new ideas.
+Giving a north star to a community or organisation we can gradually revive our collective imagination in whats possible.

 We take complex solutions and condense them into a visual narrative that matters to the right people.

-By combining talents in storytelling, film and animation with branding, marketing and content strategy we create visions that generate big movements.
+By combining talents in storytelling, film and animation with branding, marketing and content strategy we create visualised ideals that generate the emotion needed for a movement.

 ### **Work as if the dream is our own**